techacharya/Cources/linux/theory/core-concept/linux-kernel.md

 The major version number is incremented when the number after the dot ( **` . `** ) starts looking too big, there is literally no other reason.

+### Kernel Space & User Space
+The kernel, is invisible to the user, working in its own little world known as kernel space, where it allocates memory and keeps track of where everything is stored.
+What the user sees like, web browsers, other applications and files are known as the user space.
+These applications interact with the kernel through a **System Call Interface (SCI)**.